-Learn the stages of development from infant to adolescence and apply appropriate nursing care according to the physical and mental development of the child.
-Study various pediatric diseases and correlate proper medical treatment needed to improve health status.
-Understand and discern normal versus abnormal growth processes of children.
-Prerequisites: None NPN213 Transcultural and Community Health Nursing
+This course focuses on the stages of development from infant to adolescence and applying appropriate nursing care according to the physical and mental development of the child.
+Course content includes various pediatric diseases and the correlation of proper medical treatment needed to improve health status.
+The student will understand and discern normal versus abnormal growth processes of children while collaboratively working with the family and interdisciplinary teams.
+Clinical experiences provide learners the opportunity to apply psychomotor skills, psychosocial concepts, communication, legal and ethical responsibilities, and the nursing process to provide safe, quality, and patient-centered nursing care for pediatric patients in acute and chronic medical conditions.
+Prerequisites: None

+NPN213 Transcultural and Community Health Nursing